holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 :dox:`TopDownIterator#parentEdgeLabel parentEdgeLabel`
   returns the substring that represents the edge from the current node to its parent (only TopDownHistory Iterator)

-..
-TODO: Dave has to integrate the figure here

 .. important::

-   ..
-TODO link to suffix tree definition

    There is a difference between the functions isLeaf and isRightTerminal.
-   In a relaxed suffix tree (see definition) a leaf is always a suffix, but not vice versa, as there can be internal nodes a suffix ends in.
+   In a relaxed suffix tree (see :ref:`suffix-tree`) a leaf is always a suffix, but not vice versa, as there can be internal nodes a suffix ends in.
    For them isLeaf returns false and isRightTerminal returns true.

 Property Maps